Skip to content

 • Growth: Usually slower and steadier, with smaller leaves and wider spacing than the same plant would produce in brighter light.

-• Best fit: Especially useful for compact, clumping, crawling, or lower-profile plants that do not depend on strong sun or support poles.
+• Best fit: Especially well suited to compact, clumping, crawling, or lower-profile plants that do not depend on strong sun or support poles.

 • Warning signs: Stretching, tiny new leaves, leaning, or long pauses in growth usually mean the plant has dropped into true low light.